Competitor Analysis Factors to Consider

 Now it’s time to do the opposite.
 Not every company will strike gold with every project they do, so figure out what they’re doing poorly.
-See the projects they’ve invested resources in — now analyze which competitors’ projects aren’t doing well.
+In your competitor research, see the projects they’ve invested resources in—now analyze which competitors’ projects aren’t doing well.
 It might be able to save you the time considering the venture, or!
 You could end up learning from their mistakes and creating something successful from their failures!

 What are past or current strategies that aren’t so successful?

-For this competitor analysis factor, if you plot ahead, you can even see competitors’ future mistakes!
+For this competitor analysis factor, if you plot ahead, you can even check competitors’ future mistakes!
 Then, you can use that data case you want to make a more successful version.

 How many, and what channels do they use for marketing?